 Figure 1.
-Potential routes for new road.
-Figure 2.
-Vegetation classes for each of the plots surveyed.
-12 Figure 3.
-Percentage of plots in which each species was a dominant or co-dominant (see Appendix A for key to species codes).
-Figure 4.
-Soils map for the area surrounding the proposed routes for new road 15 Figure 5.
-Locations of large mammals sighted in recent annual surveys of the INL and sage grouse lek locations with 2-mile breeding range buffer.
-22 Figure 6.
-Locations of pygmy rabbit sightings, burrows and sign found during the survey 2 24 Figure 7.
-Locations of snake dens found during survey 26 Figure 8.
-Ecological research and monitoring sites in the vicinity of the proposed routes for Č the new road.
-28 List of Tables Table 1.
-Ranking system used for vegetation plot surveys. .
-8 Table 2.
-The number of plots in each vegetation class.
-Table 3.
-Average species richness, number of native perennial forb species, number of introduced annual species, and number of noxious weed species per plot along each proposed route Table 4.
-Sensitive species potentially occurring in the area affected by an upgrade of either th 10010 East Powerline road or T-24 and appropriate State of Idaho, U.S. Forest Service Region 4, and/or Bureau of Land Management Ranking.
-17 Table 5.
-List of species of ethnobotanical concern occurring on vegetation plots surveyed in Tuoic 3. the affected area of the proposed road upgrades Table 6.
-Frequency of occurrence (as a percentage) of species of ethnobotanical interest in 10 Table 0. vegetation survey plot along the East Powerline road and T-24.
-10 Table 7.
-Species occurrences associated with two road corridors, September - 19 rable /.
-12 т 11 о October, 2005 Table 8.
-Predictors of rattlesnake occurrence associated with two road corridors, September - T 11 0 October, 2005.
-Table 9.
-Evaluation Matrix for Natural Resources Management Objectives.
-Table A-1 .
-Plant Species List - I
+Vegetation classes for each of the plots surveyed by Vilord et al. (2005) .
+12 Figure 2.
+Locations of sage-grouse leks, historic leks, and seasonal use of habitat, as well as pygmy rabbit burrow systems from recent surveys .
+19 Figure 3.
+Locations of snake hibernacula found during survey in 2005 (Vilord et al.) .
+22 Figure 4.
+Locations of ungulates sighted during recent (February 2010) aerial surveys .
+24 Figure 5.
+Ecological research and monitoring sites in the vicinity of the proposed routes for • the new road. .
+25

+List of Tables

+Table 1.
+The number of plots in each vegetation class .
+12 Table 2.
+Average species richness, number of native perennial forb species, number of introduced annual species, and number of noxious weed species per plot along each proposed route .
+13 Table 3.
+Sensitive species potentially occurring in the area affected by an upgrade of either T-25 or T-24 and appropriate State of Idaho, U.S. Forest Service Region 4, and/or Bureau of Land Management Ranking .
+15 Table 4.
+List of species of ethnobotanical concern occurring on vegetation plots surveyed in the affected area of the proposed road upgrades 16 Table 5.
+Frequency of occurrence (as a percentage) of species of ethnobotanical interest in vegetation survey plot along T-25 and T-24 .
+17 Table 6.
+Species occurrences associated with two road corridors, September - October, 2005 .
+21 Table 7.
+Predictors of rattlesnake occurrence associated with two road corridors, September - October, 2005 .
+23 Table 8.
+Evaluation Matrix for Natural Resources Aspects .
+35 1